AntonioEscamilla/AcMus-Project-Publication-Resources/TISMIR2021/readme.md

-# AcMus-Project-Publication-Resources
+# TISMIR 2021
-Resources for the reproducibility of results in the Acmus-Project publications
+This repo contains the code in a jupyter notebook to reproduce all the analysis of the TISMIR 2021 paper